GurSanjjamSingh/LLM-from-scratch/README.md

 - Designed an embedding matrix to convert token IDs into dense vectors
 - Lays the foundation for multi-head attention

+### 🔹 Multi-Head Attention
+- Created a MultiHeadAttention class, combining functionality of causal attention and self-attention
+- Divided the desired output_dimension among multiple heads of the neural network

 ---

 ## 🛠️ In Progress